 Refugees and asylum-seekers

-Rights of lesbian, gay, bisexual, transgender and intersex people
+Lesbian, gay, bisexual, transgender and intersex (LGBTI) people